 Compared to traditional athletes, those in esports do not have as much downtime.
-According to Lucchino, the average esports athlete may game for 10 hours after a planning and strategy session.
-They often work 12-hour days for 3 or 4 consecutive days every week.
+The average esports athlete may compete for 10 hours after a planning and strategy session.
+They often work 12-hour days for three or four consecutive days every week.

 Never Miss a Beat!